Kamwangi: Location

-It is a small town along Thika - Naivasha road.
+It is a town along Thika - flyover road.
 It's located west of Thika.
 There is however, a minor road connecting the town to Gatundu through Kang'oo.

 Economic activities

 The main economic activities in the area are substance farming and trading.
 There is a very busy market, with the main market days being twice a week; on Tuesdays and Fridays.
 Buyers and sellers walk or travel long distance to Kamwangi on market days.
 Big shops in the town also attract many people from the nearby villages.
 The town has one financial institution # TAI Sacco Society Ltd located along Thika- Naivasha road and two petrol stations.
 There is also a new digital kinyozi with free massage next to Psalms hotel (Ha-Mbuere).
 There is also a digital technology hub named Brilliant Pixels Enterprises at Ufanisi House opposite Total Petrol Station.
 It also houses and operates a college named Achievers College.